 Macros are an incredibly useful and powerful tool in Excel.
 With macros, you can make Excel do things that it can’t do already, or take those tasks that take you an hour to complete and do them in a couple of seconds.

 Although macros can be very complex and the programming side can take a bit of learning, it is possible to create useful and time-saving macros without knowing anything about programming.
-If you want to give it a try, there’s a more detailed guide on the How-To Geek blog.
-Or you can use ExcelDemy.com’s complete step-by-step guide on Excel VBA.
+You can use ExcelDemy.com’s complete step-by-step guide on Excel VBA.

 17. Automating Sub-totals